turings/au-bot/README.md

 ### Crossovers
-Unfortunately, there is currently no content filter for **fandom** prompts.
+Unfortunately, there are currently no content filters for **fandom** prompts.
 <br>
 For **character** prompts, using the keyword XOVER-SAFE in your request tweet makes sure that characters from movies/shows with the genres 'War', 'Horror' and 'Crime' are not returned.
 <br>